pounders82/pounders82.github.io/index.md

 									<div class='about-text' >
 										<p>
 											Welcome to my portfolio website!
 I’m a recent Computer Science graduate from Kennesaw State University.
 Go Owls!
-											From a young age I have always been interested in technology.
-I remember sitting around the home computer and connecting to the internet for the first time.
-The excitement of technology progressing and funny sounds from dial-up internet.
-Since then I have been on a journey to understand and learn technology.
+My primary focus at Kennesaw was focused on understanding web development technologies.
+An example of my work is the site, Making My Own Sunshine, which I created with Ruby on Rails.
+I definitely see why it became so popular.
+I also worked on several other web-based projects, from websites to gaming which you can explore in greater detail by viewing my portfolio.
+Now that I have graduated, I hope to do some research on mobile development, artificial intelligence, machine learning, and open source.
+Also, I look forward to joining a team where I can explore further growth and development in my career
 											<br><br>

-											I am what you call a returning learner.
-I received my associates degree in Electronic/Computer Engineering Technology in 2011 and decided to hit the job market.
+											My path towards a degree in computer science is slightly unusual, as I am what you call a returning learner.
+I received my associates degree in Electronic/Computer Engineering Technology in 2011 before entering the work force.
 The last 5 years I have been developing single-use and infection prevention medical devices for the gastro-intestinal physician.
-When I decided to go back to school I had a difficult time choosing what to study.
-I could either stick with an area that I am currently in or something that I am really interested in learning.
-Ultimately my love for technology and my interest in programming won so I choose Computer Science.
+When I decided to return to school and complete my Bachelor’s degree of study, my passion for the field of technology, combined with my interest in programming led me to choose Computer Science as my focus.
+From a young age I had always been interested in technology.
+I remember sitting around the home computer and connecting to the internet for the first time, the excitement of technology progressing and funny sounds from dial-up internet.
+Since then I have been on a journey to understand and learn technology.

 											<br><br>
-											In my free time I like to learn, spend time with my family, and watch movies and play video games if time permits.
-I have spent most of my time in college understanding web development technologies.
-My favorite project has been the Making My Own Sunshine Blog which I created with Ruby on Rails.
-I definitely see why it became so popular.
-Now that I have graduated, I hope to do some research on mobile development, artificial intelligence, machine learning, and open source.
-Also I look forward to my next journey in my career.
+											Outside of my professional life, I like to take continuing education courses, spend time with my family, and watch movies or play video games when time permits.

 										</p>